 New York, New York

-I learned that the chef at The Odeon who worked with Paul Bascik, Melissa Huffsmith, and Toby Cecchini was Steven Lyle.
-In January of 2018, I emailed him and he responded.
-He said that he remembered the Cosmopolitan at The Odeon because it was a big deal when he worked there.
-He also said they all drank a fair amount of them and it was still his wife’s go-to cocktail.
+I learned that Steven Lyle was the chef at The Odeon, who worked with Paul Bascik, Melissa Huffsmith, and Toby Cecchini.
+In January 2018, I emailed him, and he responded.
+He said he remembered the Cosmopolitan at The Odeon because it was a big deal when he worked there.
+He also said they drank a fair amount of them, which was still his wife’s go-to cocktail.

 Stephen Lyle began his career at age 17, with a formal French apprenticeship in a Michelin-starred restaurant in the South of France, where he lived during his teenage years.
-He then moved to New York and worked at Quatorze, The Odeon, then he opened his own restaurant, Village, in 2000.
-In 2013, Lyle became a corporate chef at the cutting-edge, fast-growing chain, Dig Inn.
-He lives in Tribeca, New York City with his wife, and is an avid cyclist.
+He then moved to New York, worked at Quatorze, The Odeon, and opened his restaurant, Village, in 2000.
+In 2013, Lyle became a corporate chef at the cutting-edge, fast-growing chain Dig Inn.
+He lives with his wife in Tribeca, New York City, and is an avid cyclist.

 New York, New York

-I emailed Toby Cecchini (cha-KEE-nee) in December of 2016, and we spoke on the phone in early January 2017.
+I emailed Toby Cecchini (cha-KEE-nee) in December 2016, and we spoke on the phone in early January 2017.
 I bugged him with questions via text for over a year.
-I'm sure I annoyed him, but as you can see I like to dig deep and gather much info from many people.
-While I appreciate Cecchini taking his time with me, sadly, I was never given any real leads and was discouraged from seeking more information from people around at this time in history.
+I'm sure I annoyed him, but as you can see, I like to dig deep and gather as much info as possible from many people.
+While I appreciate Toby taking his time with me, sadly, I wasn't given many leads and was discouraged from seeking more information from people.
 His exact words were, "It's a dead end."
-Cecchini did not share requested photos even though I asked many times.
+Although I asked many times, Toby did not share the requested photos.

-I learned most of my information from his book and online interviews from sites and video that seemed reputable.
-Cecchini was born September 23, 1963, and is a first-generation born American who grew up in Madison, Wisconsin.
-In 1951 his dad emigrated from Florence, Italy to Madison, WI and was an artist, great cook, allowed his children to drink watered-down wine at the dinner table, and had a unique way to make a pitcher of Gin & Tonics.
+I learned most of my information from his book and online interviews from reputable sites and videos.
+Toby Cecchini was born September 23, 1963, and is a first-generation American who grew up in Madison, Wisconsin.
+In 1951, his dad emigrated from Florence, Italy, to Madison, WI, and was an artist and great cook; he allowed his children to drink watered-down wine at the dinner table and had a unique way of making a pitcher of Gin & Tonics.

-Cecchini documented his life as a bartender in his 2003 memoir Cosmopolitan: A Bartender’s Life.
-In the book, he talks about waiting tables to put himself through college in Madison, then in his junior year he signed up for a France college program where he learned a lot about wine.
-Cecchini made his way to New York City by following a girl he had met in Paris, but in his words, it “blew apart.”
-He said one afternoon in 1987, he recognized The Odeon neon sign from the 1984 Jay McInerney novel’s cover Big Lights, Big City and decided to take a waiter position long enough to make money to return to France.
+In his 2003 memoir Cosmopolitan: A Bartender’s Life, Toby documented his life as a bartender.
+In the book, he talks about waiting tables to put himself through college in Madison.
+Then, in his junior year, he signed up for a French college program where he learned a lot about wine.
+Toby went to New York City by following a girl he had met in Paris, but in his words, it “blew apart.”
+He said that one afternoon in 1987, he recognized The Odeon neon sign from the 1984 Jay McInerney novel’s cover Big Lights, Big City, and decided to take a waiter position long enough to make money to return to France.
 He writes, “I had no idea I would leave the Odeon, four years later, a wholly changed man.”
-While reading Cecchini’s book, I enjoyed learning new words—with each digital page turn, I clicked words to discover their meaning.
+While reading Toby’s book, I enjoyed learning new words—with each digital page turn, I clicked words to discover their meaning.
 You can read an excerpt from the first chapter of his book here.

-Cecchini’s Cosmopolitan story is a few pages long and begins with the sentence, “I did not invent the Cosmopolitan.”
+Toby’s Cosmopolitan story is a few pages long and begins with the sentence, “I did not invent the Cosmopolitan.”
 You can read these pages on Google Books or go the Amazon route.
 The book has three different covers now; the burgundy is the original.
-Here are the exact words pertaining to the Cosmopolitan:
+Here are the exact words about the Cosmopolitan:

 I did not invent the Cosmopolitan.
 Not technically, at any rate.
 I’ve had to reiterate this position to someone or other every year or three since 1987, whereupon that person invariably writes me up as the Inventor of the Cosmopolitan.
 I did invent what you think of as the drink, the version everyone means when they order it, last decade’s instantly understood signifier of crass, table-hopping New York privilege.
 Perhaps it’s better to say I re invented it.
 But a drink called the Cosmopolitan existed in name before I took my hand to it, and so, by strict definition, I am not its creator.
 By every other consideration, however, it’s my drink, for better or worse.